 You will start earning interest 14 days from the date your funds are received.

 The minimum investment which can be made through Auto-Invest is £1,000.
-All investment transactions are in increments of £1,000 and you can top up your investment in multiples of £1,000.
+All investment transactions have a minimum investment amount of £1,000 with £100 increments after this.

 Yes, you opt to do so prior to the interest being paid out.
-If you do so, over 5 years, you could potentially earn an average annualised return of 8.2% p.a.
+If you do so, over 5 years, you could potentially earn an average annualised return of up to 8.2% p.a.

-When you use Auto-Invest, your money is automatically spread across a diversified portfolio of bridging and development loans in accordance with our standard Underwriting & Procedures Manual.
+When you use Auto-Invest, your money is automatically spread across a diversified portfolio of bridging and development loans in accordance with our standard Underwriting Procedures.